Woodland Skimmer (Orthetrum monardi)

 Length reaches 45mm.

-Males can be confused with several other Orthetrum species.
+Male Woodland Skimmers can be confused with several other Orthetrum species.
 They are most similar to Orthetrum chrysostigma (Epaulet Skimmer) in terms of size and behaviour, but O. monardi lacks the pale diagonal stripes on the thorax of that species.
-Most comparable to Orthetrum robustum in general colouration, but that species is significantly larger.
+The Woodland Skimmer is comparable to the Robust Skimmer Orthetrum robustum in terms of general colouration, but that species is significantly larger.

-The females resemble the males but are generally duller and lack the pruinose blue abdomen.
+The females resemble males but are generally duller and lack the pruinose blue abdomen.

 Click here for more details on identification.